askmike/gekko/docs/Configuring_gekko.md

 - long is the long EMA that lags behind the market more but is also more resistant to noise.
 - signal is the EMA weight calculated over the difference from short/long.
 - the down treshold and the up treshold tell Gekko how big the difference in the lines needs to be for it to be considered a trend.
 If you set these to 0 each line cross would trigger new advice.
 - persistence tells Gekko how long the thresholds needs to be met until Gekko considers the trend to be valid.

+### RSI

+The Relative Strength Index is a momentum oscillator that measures the speed and change of price movements.
+Read more about it [here](http://stockcharts.com/help/doku.php?id=chart_school:technical_indicators:relative_strength_in).
+Configure it like so:

+    // RSI settings:
+    config.RSI = {
+      interval: 14,
+      thresholds: {
+        low: 30,
+        high: 70,
+        // How many candle intervals should a trend persist
+        // before we consider it real?
+        persistence: 1
+      }
+    };

+- The interval is the amount of periods the RSI should use.
+- The thresholds determine what level of RSI would trigger an up or downtrend.
+- persistence tells Gekko how long the thresholds needs to be met until Gekko considers the trend to be valid.

 ## Enabling plugins